whartzler/Class_Project/README.md

 - [x] Decide on a topic for the project—that is, think of a question that using data can answer
 - [x] Source a dataset or, if applicable, multiple datasets that will suit your needs.
 - [ ] Begin to clean, organize, and perform an exploratory data analysis on your datasets so that they're ready for analysis.
-      - [x] ETL on https://github.com/whartzler/Class_Project/blob/warrens---branch/ETL%20on%20FCV%20Dataset.ipynb is a cleaned copy of the dataset
+      - [x] ETL on ETL on FCV Dataset.ipynb is a cleaned copy of the dataset
       - [ ] perform some EDA
 - [ ] Include mock-ups of a machine learning model and a database